ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-4-3.md

-Chapter 3: Mindful Thinking and Communication: Mindful Thinking in Conflict Resolution
+Mindful Thinking in Conflict Resolution
 ======================================================================================

 The Importance of Mindful Thinking in Communication